 Empty roads and brilliant scenery – a cycling holiday in Cuba is a great way to see rural areas, as long as you don’t mind a few hills.
 Once you get to the summit, freewheel through tobacco plantations, and stop to bathe in a turquoise river pool.
 At the end of each day, you can hang up your helmet at a welcoming casa particular.
 If you fancy a challenge, go chase Che in the Sierra Maestra Mountains, where Guevara, Castro, and the rebels had their hideout.
 Take to two wheels from December to January, when it isn’t too humid.

-Types of holidays & vacations in Cuba
+Types of tours & holidays in Cuba

 Joining a small group tour is a convenient way to see Cuba’s highlights, and you’ll travel with a group of like-minded adventurers.
 Specialist holidays, like salsa dancing, are great in groups, and every dance lesson will feel like a party.
 The best walking holidays take place in the Sierra Maestra.
 Here, exploring the dark, jungle-clad slopes of Pico Turquino National Park, you can ascend Cuba’s highest peak, which also gives the park its name.
 Cycling holidays are a great way to see further-flung communities among hilly plantations and get to see Cuban life beyond the cities.